missionpinball/mpf-docs/game_logic/multiballs/multiball_locks.rst

    If you want to track how many balls are locked so far, that's stored in a player variable with the name ``<multiball_lock_name>_locked_balls``.
-So you can monitor that or use the player placeholder if you need to do logic based on it.
+So you can monitor that or use the player dynamic value if you need to do logic based on it.

 Related How To guides
 ---------------------